munificent/craftinginterpreters/book/global-variables.md

 ## Reading Variables

-Like every programming language ever, we access a variable's value using its name.
+As in every programming language ever, we access a variable's value using its name.
 We hook up identifier tokens to the expression parser here:

 ^code table-identifier (1 before, 1 after)